-According to the above thesis the cat Mina and the mouse Gino are literally identical to its sum, Gina, even if none of the two is identical to it.
+According to the above thesis the cat Mina and the mouse Gino together are literally identical to their sum, Gina, even if none of them is identical to it.

-In the second reading of (P1) - the weak reading of composition (WeakCom) - the composition predicate is only analogous to identity.
+In the second reading of (P1) - the weak reading of composition - the composition predicate is only analogous to identity.
 (WeakCom) is formulated in the following way: